tbensky/ProjectClock/readme.md

 ## Frame

 To start, you'll have to CNC four parts out of wood.
 We used wood planks that are about 0.8" thick, commonly used for shelving from our local hardware store.
 They come in 12' or 8' long planks, that are 12", 8" or 6" wide.
 Again, the thickness is about 0.8".
-We've also used MDF and smoother cuts.
+We've also used MDF and smoother cuts of wood (the shelving planks can be pretty rough, but still work).
 The wood has to hold the bearings, which are 7 mm (0.25") deep, so the wood has to be at least this thick.

 The CAD (.DWG file) is in the CAD folder, and looks like this